qianglise/CFkurs/content/target.rst

 Creating Parallelism on the Target Device
 ------------------

 OpenMP separates offload and parallelism
- -The target construct transfers the control flow to the device in a sequential and synchronous manner -Programmers need to explicitly create parallel regions on the target device -In practice, there is only a useful subset of OpenMP features for a target device such as a GPU, e.g., no I/O, limited use of base language features.
+ - The target construct transfers the control flow to the device in a sequential and synchronous manner
+ - Programmers need to explicitly create parallel regions on the target device
+ - In practice, there is only a useful subset of OpenMP features for a target device such as a GPU, e.g., no I/O, limited use of base language features.

 teams distribute Construct Bristol